Making a complaint about a taxi, hackney or limousine

 - Overcharging or other matters relating to fares charged by a driver

-- Matters relating to the hiring and booking of an SPSV
+- Matters relating to the hiring and booking of a small public service vehicle (SPSV)

 - The identification and the general appearance of the vehicle